 Conclusion

 To remain valued and valuable, the architecture of a system must be relevant—that is, intimately connected to both the core business domain and the development team.
 An architect can establish this relevance by advocating the development of a ubiquitous language—eliminating the need for translation, and fostering collaboration between domain experts and developers.
 That relevance will grow as the domain model is established as core to the software effort, is refined over time to express the core business domain deeply, and remains free from orthogonal concerns.
 Finally, the architect solidifies relevance by creating an architecture that emerges and evolves with the deeper understanding of domain experts and developers.
 All of these steps require an architect who is deeply engaged with the development team and fully invested in the success of the software solution.
 A commitment to the principles, patterns, and practices of domain-driven design and emergent architecture can provide the simplest yet most powerful result of all: software that solves a core business problem, adapts to new business needs, and continues to delight users for years to come.

+Acknowledgements

+Thank you to Eoin Woods, Vaughn Vernon, Jeffrey Palermo, and Dan Haywood for providing valuable feedback on the draft manuscript.

 References